-This satisfying sightseeing tour takes around 2.5 to 5 hours, passing through a variety of forest types with wonderful vistas of Lake Rotorua and Tikitapu.
+This satisfying, mostly sightseeing tour takes around 3 to 5 hours, passing through a variety of forest types with wonderful vistas of Lake Rotorua and Tikitapu.

 Storyboards along the route and on the trail app share the area’s long and fascinating history – from its fiery, volcanic past and rich Māori culture, to the planting of its mighty California Coastal Redwoods and its flourishing as a recreational area beloved of both locals and visitors.

-Being mostly easy with just a couple of intermediate sections mixed in, the trail has been designed for confident riders of almost all ages, abilities and fitness levels.
+Being mostly easy (grade 2) with just a couple of short intermediate (grade 3) sections mixed in, the trail has been designed for confident riders of almost all ages, abilities and fitness levels.
 More able and experienced riders can take as little as two hours, but take your time and enjoy the journey.
 Whakarewarewa Forest boasts around 200km of purpose-built trail, so there are plenty of other rides to enjoy from easy to extreme.

 - spectacular Californian Coastal Redwoods, lush ferns & native trees